briowuoche/alx-pre_course/README.md

-My first readme
-This is README content for Brian
+This is README content by Brian